griptape-ai/griptape-trade-school/docs/courses/compare-movies-workflow/07_workflow_display_graph.md

 ## The to_graph method

-The Workflow node has a method on it called `to_graph`.
+The Workflow class has a method on it called `to_graph`.
 This method outputs the graph you created as a Python dict.

 Let's modify our code slightly to print out the dictionary.